dannystaple/dannystaple.github.io/_drafts/blog_charter.md

   * General rants/comment/thoughts/philosophy.
 * Technical - electronics articles should go on Orionrobots
 * Technical - code (non robotics/ee) should go on Odm Solutions.
+* Lego - non robots.
+  * What about Lego SciFi robots?
+I think that still belongs on Orionrobots.
+  * Lego spaceships and other stuff belong here.
+  * Lego RCX/Technical is clear orionrobots.

 # Notes
 * Can be used to promote my books/magazines/other blogs.
 * Some Ad integration?
 Amazon links?
 If appropriate to the content.